alan0610/IT-Crowd/README.md

 # It-Crowd CRUD Application for Products with Login System

 This application is a CRUD (Create, Read, Update, Delete) system for products with authentication and authorization features.
-It allows users to register, log in, and manage products.
+It allows users to log in, and manage products.
 Users can have administrator or standard roles, which determine their capabilities in the application.

 Backend Local URL: http://localhost:3031/ <br>
 Backend Server URL: https://it-crowd-backend.onrender.com/ <br>